-I identified three main levels, each represented by opposing approaches: social theories; social imaginaries, expressed in policies and popular sentiment; and technical specifications.
-The first level includes the theory of the post-industrial society and various theoretical critiques of post-industrialism.
-The second level includes the government policies that led to the creation of the Minitel system and the popular sentiment that invested the technology with unexpected social and sexual connotations.
+I identified three main levels, at each of which alternatives appeared: social theories; social imaginaries, expressed in policies and popular sentiment; and technical specifications and practices.
+The first level includes various theories and critiques of post-industrial society.
+The second level includes the government policies that led to the creation of the Minitel system and the unexpected transformation that invested the technology with social and sexual connotations.
 The third level includes such design features as user friendliness, the keyboard, and the hacker initiative that introduced instant messaging.
-The argument then proceeds to show how the technical code translates between levels and signifies the Minitel as a compromise between these contrasting interpretations.
+The argument shows how the technical code translates between levels and signifies the Minitel as a compromise between contrasting interpretations.

 In this case the democratic intervention took the form not of a social movement or professional resistance, but the action of a few hackers.
-Yet that action would have been without significance had it not been seized on my millions of users.
+Yet that action would have been without significance had it not been seized on by millions of users.
 In this sense it can be said to be democratic.
-But in a deeper sense, democracy is at stake in any intervention into technology that enlarges the scope of human communication and serves a wider range of legitimate human needs than those represented by technocratic rationality.
+But in a deeper sense, democracy is at stake in any intervention into technology that enlarges the scope of human communication and serves a wider range of legitimate human needs than those represented by the technocracy.

-What needs were served by this widening in the Minitel case?
+What needs were served in the Minitel case?
 In one sense the answer is obvious.
-Users pursued friendship and sexual encounters with remarkable openness.
+Users pursued friendship and sexual encounters.
 But the role of anonymity in this case raises interesting questions about post-industrial society.
 The increasing impersonality of rationalized interactions opens up a vast sphere of anonymity in everyday life.
 The efficiency of these official and economic transactions appears to validate this new social form.
 But the functional role of anonymous encounters does not exhaust their significance in the psychic life of the individuals.
-Rationalized interactions are not a perfect substitute for other more personal inter- actions in the lost communities of earlier times.
+Rationalized interactions are not a perfect substitute for other more personal interactions in the lost communities of earlier times.
 The affective surplus shows up in longing for community and, more ominously, in fantasies of sex and violence in popular culture.